commonhaus/foundation/bylaws/5-decision-making.md

 Consensus is about finding a workable compromise:

-- Dissent should be voiced early for constructive discussion.
+- Early dissent is encouraged to facilitate productive dialog.
-- Every member, irrespective of role, is entitled to an equal voice and vote.
+- Every member, regardless of their role, has an equal opportunity to contribute.

 ## Proposal Development and Review Process